The Best Telescope For Beginners

 Advancing to Astrophotography

 Deep sky astrophotography is an involved and challenging process.
-The budget can increase substantially when you start to incorporate cameras, filters, autoguiders, and more.
+The budget can increase substantially when you incorporate cameras, filters, autoguiders, and more.
 Have a look at my deep-sky imaging setup for an idea of what’s involved.